valeriia-kainieva/Eysenck-EPQ-tkinter/README.md

 # Eysenck Personality Questionnaire (EPQ)

-Python-based tool for assessing personality traits and temperament dimensions with graphical score visualization
+Python-based implementation of the Eysenck Personality Questionnaire (EPQ) with automated scoring, graphical interpretation, and temperament visualization using Tkinter.